chloebuilds/shakemon/README.md

 - Insomnia

 ## Getting Started
-You will find the backend in the server folder and the front end in the client folder.
+You will find the backend in the server folder and the frontend in the client folder.

 1. Run `npm i` or `yarn install` to install the dependencies in both server and client.
 2. To run the server, run `npm run serve` or `yarn serve`.
 Server must be running before you run client.